moreirafelipe/dh-backend/Avaliacoes/Checkpoint2/Readme.md

-- To start the application, just run its main method
+- For while, to start the application, just run its main method

 - The **Postman JSON Collection file (v2.1)** can be found at: `src\main\resources`